Why Hire a Real Estate Agent When You’re Selling or Buying

 FSBO sellers are walking away from home sales with less, according to a 2024 report by NAR.
 Only 6% of sellers opted to go this route, and the median price of a FSBO-sold home amounted to $380,000, far lower than the median of agent-sold homes at $435,000.

-2. Could generate a speedier sale
+2. Facilitate a speedier sale

 Agents have experience with proven strategies that help sell properties quickly.
-An expert agent who knows your area will be well-acquainted with the current housing market, understand what motivates buyers in your area, and come prepared with a comparative market analysis of similar houses that have recently sold nearby.
+An expert agent who knows your area will be well-acquainted with the current housing market, understand what motivates buyers in your area, and come prepared with a comparative market analysis (CMA) of similar houses that have recently sold nearby.

 Some ways agents can help sell your home faster include:

-If you need to sell your house in days rather than weeks, HomeLight’s Simple Sale platform allows you to close in as little as 10 days.
-After you answer a few basic questions about your property, you’ll receive an all-cash offer within 24 hours from the largest network of cash home buyers in the U.S. You can skip the repairs, prep work, and showings, and won’t pay any program fees or closing costs.
-With Simple Sale, you’ll even have the option to choose a move-out date that fits your schedule.
+If you need to sell your house in days rather than weeks, HomeLight’s Simple Sale platform allows you to close in as little as 7 days.
+After you answer a few basic questions about your property, you’ll receive an all-cash offer within 24 hours from the largest network of cash home buyers in the U.S.

 The lifecycle of a real estate transaction comes with many moving parts, timelines, and professionals involved.
 Think of your agent as a project manager and liaison for each stage of the sale.

 To tick all the boxes, each step in a real estate transaction requires expertise, focus, and constant communication — not to mention abundant paperwork — to move the home sale forward.
-Here are aspects that real estate agents are involved with during the lifecycle of the sale:

 With all the tasks, deadlines, and responsibilities, a home sale goes beyond what a layperson without the proper expertise and training can manage.
 If you’re thinking of selling your home, find a top agent to get started.

 As a Realtor, we’re required to have the best interests of our clients in mind and work as their advocate.
-So every time we strike a deal we’re looking out for the best interests of our client; that’s our fiduciary responsibility to look out for your best interest.
+So every time we strike a deal, we’re looking out for the best interests of our client; that’s our fiduciary responsibility to look out for your best interest.

 • Hilda Dovenbarger